-William Lewis is a partner in the Morgan & Morgan Business Trial Group and manages the firm’s West Palm Beach office.
+William is co-managing partner of the Morgan & Morgan Business Trial Group and manages the Firm’s West Palm Beach office.
 His practice is dedicated to complex business litigation and he has successfully represented clients in a wide-variety of industries and disputes.

 William litigates business cases on a contingency-fee basis, representing companies and individuals with meritorious claims that have been damaged due to the misconduct of larger, wealthier, or insured parties.
 He is driven by the philosophy that justice requires cases to be decided on the merits, not by the size of a corporation or insurance company’s legal budget.

+The true measure of his success, however, has been the results he has achieved for his clients.
 William is a proven trial lawyer, having won multiple jury trials, bench trials, and arbitrations in cases involving contracts, employment, partnerships, real estate, and securities, among others.
-He regularly litigates in state and federal courts, as well as arbitration forums, throughout Florida.
+He has also recovered millions of dollars through settlements in state and federal courts, as well as arbitration forums, throughout Florida.

-William was appointed to a three-year term on the Florida Bar’s Committee on Professionalism, he is currently the chair of the Palm Beach County Bar’s Circuit Court Civil Committee, and was previously the chair of the Business Litigation Committee, and he was elected to the Executive Committee of the University of Florida Law Alumni Council.
-William is a frequent speaker on issues involving business and securities litigation to groups such as the American Bar Association and the Florida Justice Association.
+William is the President-Elect of the University of Florida Law Alumni Council.
+He has been appointed to multiple terms on the Florida Bar’s Committee on Professionalism, and has been the chair of the Palm Beach County Bar’s Circuit Court Civil Committee and Business Litigation Committee.
+William is a frequent speaker on issues involving business and securities litigation, including to groups such as the American Bar Association and the Florida Justice Association.

 - University of Florida, Frederic G. Levin College of Law, Juris Doctorate, Cum Laude

 - Florida Journal of Law and Public Policy, Board Member

 - University of Florida Hough Graduate School of Business, MBA, Cum Laude